Haileyville Hat and Cowl tutorials

 If you are only making the cowl, you may find it helpful to watch this second video, starting at about 5:30.
 This will show you how to get your stitches and chain spaces in the correct spots.

-I hope you’ve had success in learning how to crochet a hat!
+I hope you’ve had success in learning how to crochet these pretty accessories!
 Please be sure to leave comments or use my contact page if you have further questions!

 Save this for later with Pinterest!